Health FSAs: 5 things employers may not know

 1. Employers can choose a lower limit than max

-The election limit is a balancing act.
-Most employers want to support employees with high out-of-pocket expenses by allowing them to elect as much as they need to pay those expenses with pre-tax funds.
-And you benefit from higher elections because the company doesn’t pay federal payroll taxes (7.65% on incomes below $147,000 in 2022) on employees’ elections.
+The Internal Revenue Service (IRS) sets the annual maximum election, which is adjusted for inflation.
+The limit for plans that start in 2024 is $3,200.1 Employers can choose a lower limit, but the election limit is a balancing act.
+Most organizations want to support employees with high out-of-pocket expenses by allowing them to elect as much as they need to pay those expenses with pre-tax funds.
+Employers also benefit from higher elections because they don’t pay federal payroll taxes (7.65% on incomes below $168,600 in 2024)1 on employees’ elections.

 A mandatory Health FSA feature is uniform coverage.
-Which means, participating employees have access to their full election on the first day of the plan year – even though they pay level payroll deductions each pay period.
-If an employee ceases participation – for example, by leaving the company or losing eligibility by moving from full- to part-time employment – employers can’t recoup any excess of spending over funding for the year.
+This means, participating employees have access to their full election on the first day of the plan year — even though they pay level payroll deductions each pay period.
+If an employee ceases participation, for example, by leaving the company or losing eligibility by moving from full- to part-time employment — employers can’t recoup any excess of spending over funding for the year.
 Employers accept uniform coverage as part of the risk of offering the plan, just as employees accept the risk of forfeiting unused balances as part of their participation in the plan.

 There is no minimum election in the tax code.
 Employers can also set a minimum election to enjoy enough payroll-tax savings to offset at least a meaningful portion of the annual account fee charged by the administrator.